 - 6 large tomatoes , diced

 - 1 1/2 teaspoon of salt , or to taste

 - 1/4 teaspoon of dry , crushed oregano

 - 1/4 teaspoon of pepper , or to taste

 - 1 tablespoon of sliced chives

-- Heat olive oil over low heat.
-Add onions and cook stirring until they turn transparent.
+Heat olive oil over low heat.
+Add onions and cook stirring until they turn translucent.
 Add garlic, bell pepper, tomatoes, and eggplants and mix.
 Cover and simmer until the vegetables are cooked through and all liquid has evaporated.

 SIf you don't like spicy food, don't add the cayenne pepper.